clydebarrow/esphome-docs-hugo/content/cookbook/bme280_environment.md

 and `humidity` with each their own id.
 After the bme280 sensor, a {{< docref "/components/sensor/template" >}} is defined to calculate the altitude in a lambda.
 The variable `STANDARD_SEA_LEVEL_PRESSURE` (in hPa), should be filled in for your location.
-The formula derived from [here ](https://github.com/finitespace/BME280/blob/master/src/EnvironmentCalculations.cpp), converts the currently measured pressure to the altitudes in meters including temperature compensation.
+The formula derived from [here](https://github.com/finitespace/BME280/blob/master/src/EnvironmentCalculations.cpp), converts the currently measured pressure to the altitudes in meters including temperature compensation.

 The second block uses the {{< docref "/components/sensor/absolute_humidity" >}} component which